 BluePrints AppLock 2018 (Free)

-As one of perfect app lockers, it can protect your Android apps from unauthorized persons by locking them with passcode, pattern and fingerprint.
+As one of the perfect app lockers, it can protect your Android apps from unauthorized persons by locking them with passcode, pattern, and fingerprint.
 Additionally, it can also record the head picture of intruders who attacks this app by keep typing wrong passcode.

 EgoSecure Encryption Anywhere (Free)

-This Android file encrypt app is completely free and you can download if from Google.
+This Android file encrypts app is completely free and you can download it from Google.
 And this company also offers the Windows version that you can use on a PC.

 If you’ve decided to switch from iPhone to Galaxy Note 9, you’ve come to the right place.
 We’ll break down the necessary steps you’ll need to take in order to transfer data from iPhone to the new Note 9.
 There are 3 free ways totally and we’ll guide you through each of them in detail.